ganlanyuan/codeset/README.md

 2. added foundation, support IE7+

-I. If you want to use them, directly add css and js files to your code.
-For example:
+<h3>I. If you want to use them, directly add css and js files to your code.
+For example:</h3>
 <pre>
 Foundation:
 &lt;link rel="stylesheet" href="css/lib/foundation.min.css"&gt;